-If everything was done correctly, the following listener methods will be called with the new ReaderDevice status information.
-The onConnectionCompleted method (passed as parameter of connect) will also be invoked as the connection process completes, providing a Throwable object, if there was a connection error.
+If everything was done correctly, the following listener methods are called with the new ReaderDevice status information.
+The onConnectionCompleted method (passed as parameter of connect) is also invoked as the connection process completes, providing a Throwable object, if there was a connection error.

-''' public void onConnectionStateChanged(ReaderDevice reader); public void onConnectionCompleted(ReaderDevice reader, Throwable err '''
+public void onConnectionStateChanged(ReaderDevice reader); public void onConnectionCompleted(ReaderDevice reader, Throwable err readerDevice.startScanning();